JeroenAdam/boat-maintenance-log/README.md

  3. Engine diesel filter changed (old filter = clean)
  4. New battery charger Cristec 40A (fanless)
  5. New sprayhood, see [picture](pictures/tanger2017.jpg)
+ 6. New infrared temperature gun (for troublehoosting engine/fridge/batteries)

 # 2017